mguymon/lock_jar/README.md

 _lockjar_ _--help_ will give you list of all commands and their options.

+## Installing Jars when a Gem is installed

+LockJar can be triggered when a Gem is installed by using a [Gem extension](http://docs.rubygems.org/read/chapter/20#extensions) of type Rakefile.
+The cavaet is the task to install the jars must be the default for the Rakefile.

+A Gem spec with _Rakefile_ extension:

+    Gem::Specification.new do |s|
+      s.extensions = ["Rakefile"]
+    end

+Rakefile with default to install Jars using LockJar:

+    task :default => :prepare

+    task :prepare do
+      require 'lock_jar'

+      # get jarfile relative the gem dir
+      lockfile = File.expand_path( "../Jarfile.lock", __FILE__ )

+      LockJar.install( :jarfile => lockfile )
+    end

+### Work around for Rakefile default

+The downside of using the Gem extension Rakefile is it requires the default to point at the task to download the jars (from the example Rakefile, `task :default => :prepare`).
+To get around this, I used a Rakefile called _PostInstallRakefile_ to handle the `task :prepare` and when the gem is created renamed it to `Rakefile`.

 ## Bundler Integration

 Has been deprecated to https://github.com/mguymon/lock_jar/tree/bundler_support

 ## Buildr Integration

 LockJar integrates with [Buildr](http://buildr.apache.org/) using an [Addon](https://github.com/mguymon/lock_jar/blob/master/lib/lock_jar/buildr.rb).
 This allows the Jarfile to be defined directly into a _buildfile_.
 A global LockJar definition can be set and is inherited to all projects.
 Each project may have its own LockJar definition.
 A lock file is generated per project based on the project name.